 Posts are advertised nationally on the website for doctors in training in October and November each year.
 The posts begin in August the following year.
-For example, posts for 2022 will be advertised in 2021.
+For example, posts for 2022 were advertised in 2021.

 If you are appointed as an NIHR-funded Academic Clinical Fellow, you are entitled to £1000 each year to attend approved academic conferences and training courses.

 - Clinical Radiology

 - Endocrinology and Diabetes Mellitus